 05 December – Additional Notes

-Five decades later, we found ourselves driving along looking out at the palm trees that were glowing in the gold light of the setting sun.
-I couldn’t help but marvel again at how Father God had picked me out of where I’d been, giving me the incredibly different life that I now live.
-But as wonderful as that is, our present “lucky life” is firmly anchored to a very serious warning.
+In some ways, my early childhood could have been set in a Dickins novel.
+It wasn’t the easiest, nor wealthiest.
+I wrote briefly about this in my second book Mysterious… Expect the unexpected...
+Five decades later, however, I’ve been to more than 80 countries, I live in a lovely house, I’ve just returned from Brazil (working on our ship for 5 weeks) and Seattle (visiting our family).
+And, yesterday was spent buying some gifts for various family members at the Edinburgh Christmas markets.
+So, as Christmas approaches, I marvel again at how Father God picked me out of where I’d been, to give me an incredibly different life that I now live.
+Still, as wonderful as that is, our present “lucky life” is firmly anchored to a very serious warning.
 Jesus said that, in the Kingdom of God, many who are now first will be last, and many who are last here will be first there.[a]

-So James finishes this 1st Century letter with a parting thought – not to hoard wealth.
-History has proven that wealth is like shifting sand or water through our fingers. [v1-3] In his day, James was addressing people who didn’t pay their staff [v4], or lived in luxury and self-indulgence [v5] – people who put the death the Word of God so that its message against their behaviour would be silenced. [v6] For those left wanting and still waiting for “springtime” [v7], James encourages them to stand firm and wait patiently for divine intervention. [v8]
+With that in mind, James finishes this 1st Century letter with three parting thoughts: a warning to rich oppressors; patience in suffering; and a prayer of Faith.
+The strongest of which is not to hoard wealth.
+For one thing, history has proven that wealth is like shifting sand, or water through our fingers. [v1-3] In his day, James was addressing people who didn’t pay their staff [v4], and people who lived in luxury and self-indulgence. [v5]

 “Don’t grumble against one another, brothers and sisters, or you will be judged.
 The Judge is standing at the door!” [v9]

-- Give your word and stand by it – do what you said. [v12]
+- Give my word and stand by it – do what I say. [v12]

 - Pray in hard times and Praise in good times. [v13]

-- Keep an open account and clean slate.
-You Maker hears you and He is faithful. [v16-18]
+- Keep an open account and clean slate – after all, my Maker hears me and He’s faithful in every good thing. [v16-18]

 - Keep together and keep accountable.
 Don’t give up or give in.
-Stick to Father God and His people. [v19-20]
+Stick to Father God and the wealth of grace that He’s provided in His people. [v19-20]

 CLICK to return to today’s “Daily Breadcrumbs”